 A NAS System from Known Manufacturers

-Both Synology and QNAP is easy to set up and their software is easy to use, even for people who are not very tech savvy.
+Both Synology and QNAP are easy to set up and their software is easy to use, even for people who are not very tech-savvy.
 It’s built on the foundation of apps, so you have an App store where you download apps that gives you more features and functionality.
 Both manufacturers also offer good support for their hardware.